INF800/whoami/_posts/stats/2022-05-07-bayesian-stats.md

 It is **subjective**  in nature and more intuitive to understand compared to frequentist framework.

-### The Difference
+### 🙄 The Difference

 **Subjective Probability** | **Objective Probability**
 --- | ---
 Based on personal belief, experience or knowledge. | Based on quantitative data and hard facts.
-Bayesian framework | Classical / frequentist framework It is best you can do with no data | Data is important necessity Eg. It is cloudy today at my place.
+Bayesian framework | Classical / frequentist framework It is best you can do with no data | Data is an important necessity Eg. It is cloudy today at my place.
 So, I take my umbrella. | Forecast is 70% chance of rain today.
 So, take my umbrella.